 Resources to aid with publisher negotiations:

-Before submitting your honors thesis to LITS, please read Understanding Permissions and Access to Electronic Honors Theses.
+Before submitting your honors thesis to LITS, please read Understanding Access Permissions.
 This page explains the access and permissions options you can set for your e-thesis and any accompanying materials (such as supporting video or images).

 You must discuss access and permissions with your thesis advisor, since he or she will be most familiar with your work.
 You, with the help of your advisor, will need to decide how others should access your thesis based on its content.